birdybirdonline/Linux-Arctis-7-Plus-ChatMix/README.md

 **Typical use case:** "Chat" for voicechat in games and VOIP/comms software, and "Game" for system / music etc.

-On the Arctis 7+ model, this two-device differentiation no longer exists, and the host OS will only recognize a single device.
+On the Arctis 7+ model (and others), this two-device differentiation no longer exists, and the host OS will only recognize a single device.
 If the user wishes to utilize the chatmix modulation knob, they *must* install the SteelSeries proprietary GG software.
 This software does not currently support Linux.

 This script provides a basic workaround for this problem for Linux users.
-It creates a Virtual Audio Cable (VAC) pair called "Arctis 7+ Chat" and "Arctis 7+ Game" respectively, which the user can then assign accordingly as they would have done with an older Arctis model.
+It creates a Virtual Audio Cable (VAC) pair called "(DEVICE NAME) Chat" and "(DEVICE NAME) Game" respectively, which the user can then assign accordingly as they would have done with an older Arctis model.
 The script listens to the headset's USB dongle signals and interprets them in a way that can be meaningfully converted to adjust the audio when the user moves the dial on the headset.